bmwcarit/ramses-logic/doc/sphinx/api.rst

 The ``Logic Engine`` can be also serialized and deserialized into binary files for fast loading.
 The above data flow rules still apply as if all the scripts and binding objects were just created.
 The first call to :func:`rlogic::LogicEngine::update` after loading from file will execute all scripts.
-Bindings will only be executed if some or all of their inputs are linked to a script output.
 Binding values will only be passed further to ``Ramses`` if their values were modified, e.g. by a link which produced a different value than before saving, or if the application called :func:`rlogic::Property::set` explicitly on any of the bindings' input properties.
 For more details on saving and loading, see the :ref:`section further down <Saving/Loading from file>`.